event-catalog/eventcatalog/website/docs/guides/components.md

 ### `<NodeGraph />`

 This component will render [ReactFlow diagrams](https://reactflow.dev/) into your documents.
-CLicking a node will navigate to the event or service page.
+Clicking a node will navigate to the event or service page.

 EventCatalog will render the relationships between your consumers and producers.